-1.046 New York Readers on Their Plans for a Pandemic Summer
+1,046 New York Readers on Their Plans for a Pandemic Summer

 Not at all: 8.2%

-Just for essential errands- 79.9%
+Just for essential errands: 79.9%

 I still have to leave for work, but I’m not making many other trips: 8.5%